 More than can be said for Cephalanthera rubra, the red helleborine.
 This is now critically endangered, it is Britain’s most threatened flower, being reduced to three locations only, and it is also exceptionally lovely: the beauty and the rarity combine in an incomparable allure, which is why my heart beat faster and faster as on that hot day at the start of July I stumbled through the Chiltern beechwoods towards it.
 And I was not disappointed: I gazed and gazed.
 I trembled with excitement.
 I wanted to shout for joy.
 In the Chilterns, for God’s sake, in the gentlest of landscapes, what can do that to you in the Chilterns?

 Summer follows on from Spring: An Anthology for the Seasons, also edited by Melissa Harrison and published by Elliot & Thompson, in conjunction with the Wildlife Trusts, earlier this year.
 Read an extract here.
-Available to buy here in the Caught by the River shop.
+Available to buy here.

 Melissa takes to the Caught by the River Thames Waterfront Stage on Saturday 6 August, where she’ll be considering seasonality.